anggrdwjy/mqtt-broker-v2/README.md

 ## Information

-Before using this script, make sure "curl" and "net-tools" are installed to maximize the program.
+Before using this script, make sure `curl` and `net-tools` are installed to maximize the program.
 I am not responsible for any consequences caused by this script.
 It is recommended to use this script when the server is newly installed.

 ## Features
 * MQTT Broker Server Install